BradleyHo/ee178/lab2/README.md

 <br/>

 ### YouTube Demonstration Video
-This is a [YouTube video](https://www.youtube.com/watch?v=gVjwgPLWqxM) demonstrating the verification process of the XOR logic gate on the Real Digital Blackboard.
+This is a [YouTube video](https://www.youtube.com/watch?v=gVjwgPLWqxM) demonstrating the verification process on the Real Digital Blackboard.